amaanib/amaanib/README.md

 My work combines **rigorous empirical methods** with **institutional and policy experience**, allowing me to move between micro-level data analysis and macro-structural questions in development.

+I have also recently developed an interest in reconciling data to Game theory and information economics through mappings of social norms, instituions and historical evolution onto collective decisions.

 I am particularly interested in:
 - 📈 **Industrial policy and structural transformation** (emerging focus)
 - 🏗️ **Infrastructure and investment-led growth models**